-a.
-Each Service is specified on the basis of one of the following fuelling options:
+- a.
+Each Service is specified on the basis of one of the following fuelling options: - i.

-i.
 Wet-A: the Contractor is responsible for the provision of fuel, fuelling facilities and infrastructure.
 The Contractor is required to be self-contained, self-sufficient and mobile in the provision of fuel in most circumstances.
-The Contractor may be required to supply fuel to other operator's aircraft in specified circumstances.

-ii.
-Wet-Aminus: the Contractor is responsible for the provision of fuel, fuelling facilities and infrastructure.
+The ii.
+Wet-A minus: the Contractor is responsible for the provision of fuel, fuelling facilities and infrastructure.
 The Contractor is required to be self-contained, self-sufficient and mobile in the provision of fuel in most circumstances.
 Note: For Wet-A minus the Contractor is NOT required to supply fuel to other operator's aircraft.